 - Research studies help us to learn new things and test new ideas about treating certain conditions/diseases. - Taking part in a research study is voluntary.
 You decide if you want to take part, and you can stop taking part at any time.
-Your regular medical care at the University of Missouri Hospitals and Clinics will not be affected now or in the future if you decide you do not want to be in this study. - We are doing this study to determine the effects of lower body heating on leg vascular function in patients with type 2 diabetes (T2D). - We invite you to take part in this study because you are between the ages of 35 and 65 years and have type 2 diabetes.
-Or are between the ages of 35 and 65 and do not have type 2 diabetes - About 40 people will take part in this study at the University of Missouri.
+Your regular medical care at the University of Missouri Hospitals and Clinics will not be affected now or in the future if you decide you do not want to be in this study. - We are doing this study to determine the effects of increased walking on leg vascular function in patients with type 2 diabetes (T2D). - We invite you to take part in this study because you are between the ages of 35 and 65 years and have type 2 diabetes.
+Or are between the ages of 35 and 65 and do not have type 2 diabetes. - About 60 people will take part in this study at the University of Missouri. - The study involves two ~7 hour experimental visits that take place at the Clinical Research Center located at University of Missouri Hospital during which we will be performing various measures of arterial and metabolic health.
+We will explain these procedures in this form.
+These visits will take place 8-weeks apart during which you will be placed into either a walking group (walking 5 days per week) or a control group (not walking).
+The walking sessions will take place in McKee